tinalindata/face_search_engine/README.md

 ```

 ## Future Work
-For the future work, there are several directions we can pursue:

 (1) The face detection.
 As discussed above, an improved algorithm is needed to detect only human faces and thus, to improve the performance of our Face Search Engine.

 (2) A bigger database.
 A bigger database would enable higher generalizability so that it can match the input face with generally more similar faces.